-You can move an existing enterprise geodatabase in PostgreSQL from a local server to an ArcGIS Server on Amazon Web Services instance or from one ArcGIS Server on Amazon Web Services instance to another using a backup file.
+You can move an existing enterprise geodatabase in PostgreSQL from a local server to an ArcGIS Enterprise on Amazon Web Services instance or from one ArcGIS Enterprise on Amazon Web Services instance to another using a backup file.

-To do this, create a backup of the source geodatabase, transfer the backup file to the target ArcGIS Server on Amazon Web Services instance, create a database and login roles in the target PostgreSQL database cluster, and restore the database.
+If your PostgreSQL versions are compatible, create a backup of the source geodatabase, transfer the backup file to the target ArcGIS Enterprise on Amazon Web Services instance, create a database and login roles in the target PostgreSQL database cluster, and restore the database.

 Check for custom variable settings

-The postgresql.conf file on the ArcGIS Server on Amazon Web Services instance can be found at /data on the mounted drive.
+The postgresql.conf file on the ArcGIS Enterprise on Amazon Web Services instance can be found at /data on the mounted drive.

 Create backup of source geodatabase

-You can create a backup of the database to transfer the data files to an ArcGIS Server on Amazon Web Services instance.
+You can create a backup of the database to transfer the data files to an ArcGIS Enterprise on Amazon Web Services instance.

-Use the PostgreSQL pg_dump application to create a dump file.
+Use the PostgreSQL pg_dumpcommand to create a dump file.

 - Connect to the server where the source geodatabase is stored.